Documentation

 * Required

-• * measurement: String that identifies the measurement to store the data in.
+• * measurement: A string that identifies the table to store the data in.

 • tag set: Comma-delimited list of key value pairs, each representing a tag.
 Tag keys and values are unquoted strings.
 Spaces, commas, and equal characters must be escaped.